keith-anders/keith-anders.github.io/index.md

 ## Scheduled

-- Aug 19, 2018.
-Unit Test Frameworks in C#, Part Four: Basics of Assertion Frameworks.
-How to do the most common assertions in your tests.
 - Sep 2, 2018.
 Unit Test Frameworks in C#, Part Five: Advanced Assertion Frameworks.
 Various assertions that are only available in a small number of frameworks, and those frameworks' extensibility points.
 - Sep 16, 2018.
 Unit Test Frameworks in C#, Part Six: Advanced Features.
 Data-driven tests in MSTest.
 Various extensibility points in NUnit and xUnit.
 Possibly an introduction to Moq or Autofac.
 - Oct 7, 2018.
 Null.
 A discussion on Sir Anthony Hoare's billion dollar mistake.